 To make it more practical, I propose a four-stage model below that balances an understanding that each part is essential with the need to break it down into units of work that can be spread across internal teams and external vendors when necessary.
 But be warned: each handoff increases the potential for loss, particularly when there is an incomplete understanding of the adjoining stages.
 A tightly integrated process managed by people who understand the end-to-end process will always have the greatest likelihood of creating meaningful behavior change; that we can name the parts should not detract from the need for a whole.

-- Behavioral Impact Evaluation: the piloting (often but not always using randomized controlled trials) of behavioral interventions to evaluate to what extent they modify the existing rates of the pre-defined behavioral outcomes.
-Plain version: figure out whether the products, processes, etc. actually make the behavior more likely.
+- Evaluation: the piloting (often but not always using randomized controlled trials) of behavioral interventions to evaluate to what extent they modify the existing rates of the pre-defined behavioral outcomes.
+Plain version: figure out whether the products, processes, etc. actually change the pressure, make the behavior more likely, and do so at a magnitude that is attractive for scaling.

 - Behavioral Science: combining all four of those processes.
 Plain version: behavior as an outcome, science as a process.